 Binance 2FA Guide

-There are a huge number of methods for hacking and circumventing password authentication, so two-factor authentication is essential to your account security.
+There are endless methods of hacking and circumventing password authentication through means of phishing or public WiFi, so having two-factor authentication enabled is essential to your account security.

 What is 2FA?

 2FA or two-factor authentication is when you protect your account with two factors or locks, creating an additional layer of security.

 In this context, a factor is split into three different categories: